 Schwab Family Cancer Center physicians are active in research and participate in sophisticated nationwide clinical trials, so you have access to the newest approaches to treatment.
 The experienced staff at the SFCC works together on every aspect of diagnosis and treatment to provide seamless continuity and coordination of care.

 In addition to our staff and our experienced board-certified physicians, the SFCC earned accreditation as a Comprehensive Community Cancer Program.
 This recognition, granted by the American College of Surgeons, assures you that the SFCC meets nationally recognized care standards in the screening, detection, and treatment of cancer.
 The SFCC offers leading edge technology, personalized treatment options, and a caring, experienced staff.

-Schwab Family Center Cancer nurses are a vital part of the team and provide the high-quality care that you need.
+Schwab Family Cancer Center nurses are a vital part of the team and provide the high-quality care that you need.
 With skill, compassion, and respect, SFCC nurses begin and end their shift ensuring your needs are met.
-Nine nurses on staff are certified oncology nurses.
+Many nurses on staff are certified oncology nurses.
 In obtaining this certification, they have demonstrated a detailed understanding of understanding cancer care.